ragingwind/picker/readme.md

 Type: `string`

 Path to get to target property.
 Using string index to get a path to `Array` type property.
 You can find more information in the test.js

+## Returns

+If picker can find a target then will returns object contains name/value or not picker returns null.

 ## License